moliver28/research-handbook/content/handbook/sales/field-operations/order-processing.md

      1. Assign your Delegated Approver (the individual to whom your quotes should be rerouted).
      1. Verify with your Delegated Approver that they have set their [SFDC Approval Settings](https://help.salesforce.com/articleView?id=approvals_change_approval_user_pref.htm&type=5) to "If I am an approver" or "Delegated Approver".

-Note: If you are a Delegated Approver and are not receiving approval emails, contact sales-support for assistance.
+Note: If you are a Delegated Approver and are not receiving approval alerts, contact sales-support for assistance.

 #### Approving Multiple Product Tiers on One Quote